 Here’s our road under water.
 The rain was falling at a rate of 5 inches per hour part of yesterday.
 We have had over 13 ½ inches over the last three days.
 Just down the road three miles, where some of our adult kiddos live and where part of our vineyards and farms are, got over 15 inches!
 If you look at the weather station reports of rainfall on underground weather, you find this “white” spot (not red or purple, but white) on the graphs which depicts the areas that have received OVER 15 inches!

 My Honey looked over the farms and vineyards this morning.
 He said that everything seems to look “OK” considering all the rain.
 Neither one of us slept very good last night though with all the rain.
 We just don’t sleep apart very good anyway.

-My Honey drove up this morning on a tractor to give me a hug.
+My Honey drove up this morning through the muddy road on a tractor to give me a hug.

 I had just replanted some flowers in my front yard.
 I had let the original spring planting of flowers get a “little” too dry.
 The new plants look awful weepy after being flooded out.
 We’ll just have to wait to see how they do.

 The only other sad part of today, this being the 4th of July, is that not only has the ending concert at the park of the “largest FREE festival” been moved indoors, but I won’t be there!
 I think Joe Ely and Matt Martindale and maybe even Richie McDonald are going to be there.
 But who really cares if I can’t be there!

 The concert was great last year.
 This year it has been moved indoors from the original concert venue of Mackenzie Park at Lubbock, Texas to the Fair Park Coliseum at the Panhandle-South Plains Fairgrounds.
 We have one daughter playing as concert master in the 1st violins, a son playing 1st chair in the violas, a daughter playing in the cello section as an alumni, another son helping, and of course My Honey helping as well.
 But they even forgot the camera!